rand-projects/fisb-decode/docs/source/document.rst

   }

 There is one final level: level 3.
-It won't change the contents of any message-- just suppress re-transmitted duplicates.
+It won't change the contents of any message-- just suppress retransmitted duplicates.
+However, it is the final in the chain of 'levels', so it dictates whether the output goes to a file (like for harvest) or to standard output.
 To make sure it is working, change its configuration file ``../fisb/level3/level3Config.py`` to: ::